 Managing Secondary Traumatic Stress Through a Skills Based Model:

-This training will be held as part of the Oklahoma Child Abuse & Neglect Conference on April 13-15, 2022 with the CE-CERT Training taking place on April 15, 2023.
+This training will be held as part of the Oklahoma Child Abuse & Neglect Conference on April 15-17, 2024 with the CE-CERT Training taking place on April 15, 2023.
 This training will be held in-person at the Hilton Garden Inn in Edmond, OK.

 Registration for this event has not been opened yet.
 If you would like to receive an email when registration is open please complete the form below.